m-m-adams/EEE499_lab_one_embedded_intro/README.md

 Stage 2 - Hello World!:
 1. Add serial printing hello world to the main program.
 To do this you will use the log macro from defmt
-2. Blink the onboard LED on and off.
+2. Blink the onboard LED On and Off.
 This LED is GPIO 0 controlled by the wifi chip
 3. Every second toggle the LED and print ON or OFF to the terminal

 Stage 3 - State Machines: